Leclerc ready to cut his margins if the state lowers taxes

 In addition to oil prices, gas and electricity prices are currently on the rise, which has led the government to set up a “tariff shield” with in particular the blocking of the regulated gas tariff until April.
 Six months before the election, the issue of energy prices emerged as one of the themes at the start of the presidential campaign.
 This Wednesday morning, according to government spokesman Gabriel Attal, the executive is studying “protective measures” for the French if fuel prices were to continue to rise “over time”.
 “There are several possible avenues: there is the issue of lowering taxes – we are not there today -; there may be a question of specific aid, ”detailed the Secretary of State on BFM and RMC, while specifying that“ the decision has not been taken ”.

-Last week, Marine Le Pen, candidate for the National Rally at the Élysée Palace, proposed to lower the VAT on gasoline, gas and electricity to 5.5% instead of 20% to give more purchasing power to the French.
+Last week, Marine Le Pen, candidate for the National Rally at the Elysee Palace, proposed to lower the VAT on gasoline, gas and electricity to 5.5% instead of 20% to give more power purchase from the French.